Frequently asked questions

 Can bring my service or emotional support animal?

 Service animals are welcome in the clinic.
 We are not able to accommodate emotional support animals.
-If you are coming to the clinic for the first time please tell the receptionist or leave a note in the comments box if booking online that you will be coming with your service animal.
+If you are coming to the clinic for the first time please leave a note in the comments box when booking online that you will be coming with your service animal.

 I feel like I’m catching a cold/am getting sick.
 Can I still come?